CrossTheRoadElec/Phoenix6-Documentation/source/docs/application-notes/manual-pid-tuning.rst

 In Phoenix 6, you can either generate your own profile and feed in the position and velocity setpoints, or use MotionMagic® and let the Talon generate the profile for you.
 In either case the Talon will have Velocity and/or Acceleration setpoints that it can use the kV and kA feedforward terms on, for more accurate profile following.

+Red is the position setpoint in rotations, blue is the velocity setpoint in rps, yellow is the acceleration setpoint in rot/s², purple is the current position, brown is the current velocity, orange is the current acceleration, and green is the torque current in amps.
+This particular mechanism has a 20:1 gear reduction, with the ``RotorToSensorRatio`` and ``SensorToMechanismRatio`` configs set up accordingly.

 The example below uses a pre-generated profile for the system to follow, and the general steps to tune it are below:

 1. Zero all PID gains.